jakobilab/glembotskilab-web/content/authors/Bethany Patton/_index.md

 ---
 # Display name
-title: Sean Noudali
+title: Bethany Patton

 # Username (this should match the folder name)
 authors:
-- Sean Noudali
+- Bethany Patton

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Professional
+role: Research Scientist

 # Organizations/Affiliations
 organizations: